ispastro/pilot_ping/README.md

 # Pilot Job Scraper & Telegram Notifier

-> From the desk of a Senior Backend Engineer: this repo is small, ruthless, and gets the job done — it scrapes a careers page and pings you on Telegram when something interesting for pilots shows up.
+> From the desk of a  Backend Engineer: this repo is small, ruthless, and gets the job done — it scrapes a careers page and pings you on Telegram when something interesting for pilots shows up.
 It's opinionated, slightly arrogant, and reliable when treated with respect.

 ---